 - ‘A career in solar’ events – promoted the solar industry as a career path for women working in, or thinking about working in, the industry and featured guest speakers and industry champions who shared what the journey has been like for them.

-In addition, we ran a panel on supporting women in solar at All-Energy in October 2022.
+In addition, we ran a on supporting women in solar at All-Energy in October 2022.
 It featured women working in technical and non-technical roles and encouraged women to find out more about career pathways by talking with industry champions.

 About our commitment